Here’s a new term to consider in your home search: “pet friendly.”

 Houston, Texas | Monica Brashear, Martha Turner Sotheby’s International Realty

-One luxury that has skyrocketed in popularity over the last year and a half is pet ownership.
-Many people have expanded their families with four-legged companions during the pandemic.
+One luxury that skyrocketed in popularity once the pandemic began is pet ownership.
+Many people have expanded their families with four-legged companions during this time.
 And while a gourmet kitchen, landscaped grounds, or a swimming pool may top the list of personal must-haves when considering the purchase of a new home, it’s important to accommodate dogs and cats as well.
 Here are seven features to look for in your next home that pets are sure to appreciate.

 The Right Amount of Outdoor Space

 The yard is a pet’s playground, so the more room to explore, the better.
 However the right outdoor space will depend on your pet and their needs: larger dog breeds may love an expansive area for roaming, while an enclosed patio may be ideal for a cat.
 Other features to consider in a backyard include proper fencing to keep pets safe, natural or manmade elements for shelter from rain and direct sun and landscaping materials that stay cool enough for paws in the summertime.
 Make sure to check for toxic garden plants like azaleas, rhododendron, or amaryllis before setting pets loose in their new habitat.

 Alongside space to roam, there are a plethora of luxury extras that are sure to keep pets happy outdoors.
 These can include freshwater features for drinking, paths for exploring the property, an enclosed dog run for exercise, perches or platforms for cats, glass peepholes or windows in fences for curious pets, outdoor food and water stations, or even a dog playground.

 Santa Fe, New Mexico | Francesca Stedman, Sotheby’s International Realty – Santa Fe – Main Downtown Brokerage